jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   - **Health and Disability Commissioner** means the Health and Disability Commissioner appointed under section 8 of the Health and Disability Commissioner Act 1994
   - **health services or disability services** means health services or disability services within the meaning of the Health and Disability Commissioner Act 1994
   - **limited registration** means provisional or temporary registration
-  - **medical practitioner** means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine.
+  - **medical practitioner** means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine
   - **Minister** means the Minister of the Crown who, under the authority of a warrant or with the authority of the Prime Minister, is responsible for the administration of this Act
   - **particular condition** , in relation to a registered social worker, means a condition that is not a condition adopted under section 29 in respect of all practising certificates, or the practising certificates of all registered social workers of a description that includes the social worker
   - **practising certificate** —